comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

    but the lower triangular part was specified instead.
 This has been fixed now in the notes.
 #.
 Exercise 2.3.
 There was an error in the parameterisation of the
    test, which is fixed in the public repository.
+The docstring has also been updated (dimensions of Q were transposed).
 #.
 Exercise 2.4.
 Updated the text to indicate that a copy should be made.
    Replaced ``GS_modified`` `\to`
    ``cla_utils.GS_modified`` in ``test_exercises2.py``.